Study Hall Educational Foundation, India

 "One-room Schools"

-Mona began supporting this initiative in 2017 with a commitment to fund 14 schools ($3,000/schoo/year) serving 30-40 students.
-The cost covers the salary and travel expense of a qualified teacher, school uniforms, supplies, and an occasional meal when possible.
-In 2024, 121 of these centers educated 3,067 children, trained 118 teachers and successfully transitioned 900 out-of-school children into formal education.
+Mona began supporting this initiative in 2017 with a commitment to fund 14 schools ($3,000/school/year) serving 30-40 students.
+The cost covers the salary and travel expenses of a qualified teacher, school uniforms, supplies, and occasional meals.
+In 2025, 87 of these centers educated 1,645 students.

-GyanSetu centers also act as hubs of community transformation and are now also offering
+GyanSetu centers also act as hubs of community transformation,

 Digital Study Hall